Tzvi Pesach Frank: Death and legacy

 Frank died on 10 December 1960 (21 Kislev 5721) and was buried on Har HaMenuchot.
 His funeral was attended by many thousands of mourners.
 All of Israel's Beth Dins were closed for the day and the Cabinet adjourned so that ministers could attend the funeral.
 Eulogies were delivered by Rabbi Yitzhak Nissim, the Sephardi Chief rabbi; Rabbi Isser Yehuda Unterman, Chief rabbi of Tel Aviv; and Rabbi R. Katz, Chief rabbi of Petah Tikva.

 His son, Yaakov Frank, was a member of the Israeli Knesset from the Labor Party.
 His grandson, Zvi Pesach Frank, is a co-founder of an Israeli hi-tech startup, Interwise.
 His son-in-law, Rabbi Menachem Sacks, was a leader in Jewish education in Chicago for nearly six decades.
 Another son-in-law, Shmuel Rozovsky (1913–1979), was a Rosh Yeshiva at the Ponevezh Yeshiva located in Bnei Brak, Israel, and was counted amongst the great rabbis of his generation.

-His great-grandson, Rabbi Daniel Landes, is the Rosh Yeshiva of the Pardes Institute in Jerusalem.
+His great-grandson, Rabbi Daniel Landes, was the Rosh Yeshiva of the Pardes Institute in Jerusalem, a founding faculty member of Yeshiva of Los Angeles and founding director of Yashrut.
 Another great-grandson, Rabbi Yonason Sacks, is currently the Rosh Yeshiva of Beis Medresh L'Talmud/Lander College for Men, a division of Touro College in New York, as well as the rav at the Agudas Yisroel of Passaic Park in Passaic, New Jersey.
-Additionally, Rabbi Amnon Bazak of Yeshivat Har Etzion is also a great grandson of Rabbi Frank.
+Additionally, Rabbi Amnon Bazak of Yeshivat Har Etzion is also a great-grandson of Rabbi Frank.

-Among his great grand kids are also Reb Dovid Cohen the Rosh Yeshiva in the Hebron yeshiva in Yerushalayims givat mordechai Neighborhood.
+Among his great-grandchildren are also Reb Dovid Cohen the Rosh Yeshiva in the Hebron yeshiva in Yerushalayim's Givat Mordechai neighborhood.